Sinamirshahi/snakeflex/README.md

 # 🐍 SnakeFlex V1.6

-*A secure, modern web-based Python development environment with interactive shell access and folder navigation.*
+*A secure, modern web-based Python development environment with interactive shell access, folder navigation, and **reverse proxy support**.*

-Run any Python script in your browser with real-time output, interactive input support, comprehensive file management with folder navigation, built-in code editing, **full interactive shell access**, and **password authentication**.
+Run any Python script in your browser with real-time output, interactive input support, comprehensive file management with folder navigation, built-in code editing, **full interactive shell access**, **password authentication**, and **seamless reverse proxy integration**.
 No modifications to your code required.

 ## ✨ What it does

 SnakeFlex V1.6 creates a beautiful web-based development environment for Python scripts with complete terminal capabilities and IDE-like folder navigation.
-Think of it as your IDE, terminal, and shell combined, but accessible from anywhere with a web browser.
+Think of it as your IDE, terminal, and shell combined, but accessible from anywhere with a web browser - now with enterprise-grade reverse proxy support.

 * 🌐 **Universal compatibility** - Works with any Python script without code changes
-* 🔐 **Password authentication** - Secure access with session management
+* 🔐 **Password authentication** - Secure access with session management and rate limiting
+* 🔄 **Reverse proxy ready** - Deploy seamlessly behind nginx, Apache, Traefik, or any reverse proxy
 * ⌨️ **Interactive shell access** - Full PowerShell (Windows) or Bash (Linux/macOS) in your browser
 * 📁 **Folder navigation** - Navigate into subdirectories with breadcrumb navigation and up/home buttons
 * 📝 **Built-in code editor** - Edit Python files directly in the browser with syntax awareness